brotatotes/bht-automation/bht gen 1/Luke/Chapter 2/Luke 2 43 bht.md

 3. "This action of Christ is not to be drawn into an example, or precedent for children, to act without consulting, or asking leave of their parents."

 ### John Wesley:
-1. "The child Jesus - St. Luke describes in order Jesus the fruit of the womb, Luke 1:42; an infant, Luke 2:12; a little child, Luke 2:40; a child here, and afterward a man."
+1. "Jesus the fruit of the womb" - Luke 1:42 - emphasizes the miraculous nature of Jesus' conception and birth, highlighting his divine origin and purpose.
-2. "So our Lord passed through and sanctified every stage of human life."
+2. "Our Lord passed through and sanctified every stage of human life" - Luke 2:40 - shows that Jesus experienced and blessed every phase of human existence, from infancy to adulthood, demonstrating his understanding and empathy for the human condition.
-3. "Old age only did not become him."
+3. "Old age only did not become him" - suggests that Jesus did not experience old age, perhaps indicating that his mission and purpose were fulfilled before reaching that stage of life.

 ## Generation Details